appuio/techlab/labs/00_introduction.md

 # OpenShift V3 Techlab Introduction

-Whith a Platform as a Service (PaaS) the wy we develope Software changes.
-Puzzle presents OpenShift V3 - the *Container Platform* by Red Hat - in this Tech Lab.
-Developers learn hands-on the most important steps to deploy an application in the Cloud.
+With a Platform-as-a-Service (PaaS) solution the way we develop software changes.
+In this tech lab we'd like to show you OpenShift - a container platform by Red Hat.
+Developers learn the most important steps to deploy an application in the cloud hands-on on our tech lab platform.

 **Goal of this Techlabs**